hot22shot/moonlight-web-stream/README.md

 3. Move your configurations to the new config

-After that just follow the [setup](#setup).
-All hosts will be moved to the first user.
+4. The first user to login will be created and will be an admin.
+All previously stored hosts will be moved to this user.

 ## Building
 Make sure you've cloned this repo with all it's submodules